mozilla/fingerprinting-blocking-methods-study-addon/README.md

 **fingerprinting-blocking-methods-study-addon**

-Study Addon for experiment to test methods of fingerprinting blocking
+Study Addon for experiment to test methods of fingerprinting blocking.
+For more information on the study see [bugzilla](https://bugzilla.mozilla.org/show_bug.cgi?id=1595604).

 ## Testing